sul-dlss/cocina-models/README.md

 ## Testing validation changes

 If there is a possibility that a model, mapping, or validation change will conflict with some existing objects then [validate-cocina](https://github.com/sul-dlss/dor-services-app/blob/main/bin/validate-cocina) should be used for testing.
-This must be run on sdr-infra since it requires deploying a branch of cocina-models.
+This must be run on the `sdr-infra` VM since it requires deploying a branch of cocina-models.

 1. Create a cocina-models branch containing the proposed change and push to GitHub.
-2. On sdr-infra, check out `main`, update the `Gemfile` so that cocina-models references the branch, and `bundle install`.
+2. On the `sdr-infra` VM, while logged in as the `deploy` user, check out `main`, update the `Gemfile` so that cocina-models references the branch, and `bundle install`.
 3. Select the appropriate environment vars below - they are set to values in puppet.  (first 2 lines are the same;  last two lines use different variables)

 For QA: